 Primary position: Shortstop

 Lou Boudreau did it all in baseball — he played, managed and broadcast.
 He was an excellent defensive shortstop and a punchy hitter.
 After one game in 1938 and 53 games in 1939, Boudreau became the Indians regular shortstop in 1940, hitting .295, driving in 101 runs, and leading the AL in fielding percentage for the first of ten consecutive seasons.

 Few players (or managers) ever had a better season than Boudreau did in 1948.
-“That year, Lou Boudreau was the greatest shortstop and leader I have ever seen,” said Hall-of-Famer Bill McKechnie, a coach with the club.
-The Indians went 97-58, while Boudreau hit .355 with 106 rbi, a career-high 18 home runs, a .453 on-base percentage and struck out only 9 times in 560 at-bats.
+“That year, Lou Boudreau was the greatest shortstop and leader I have ever seen,” said Hall of Famer Bill McKechnie, a coach with the club.
+The Indians went 97-58, while Boudreau hit .355 with 106 RBI, a career-high 18 home runs, a .453 on-base percentage and struck out only nine times in 560 at-bats.

 The Indians and the Red Sox finished the regular season tied, necessitating a one-game playoff at Fenway Park, in which Boudreau went 4-for-4, homering twice.
 The Indians went on to beat the Braves in the World Series, and Boudreau picked up the AL Most Valuable Player Award.